vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tpsm-ag-on-vsphere-ref.md

 The Tanzu Platform enables the building and deployment of applications by providing pipelines to streamline app deployment into production on the runtime of your choice:

-* **Tanzu Platform for Cloud Foundry**: Tanzu Platform for Cloud Foundry allows platform engineers to build public and private clouds with VMware’s implementation of the Cloud Foundry open source project.
+* **Cloud Foundry**: Tanzu Platform allows platform engineers to build public and private clouds with VMware’s implementation of the Cloud Foundry open source project.
 App developers and operators develop, deploy, and manage apps on those clouds.
 You can attach your Cloud Foundry environment to Tanzu Platform, and monitor its infrastructure and running applications from the Tanzu Platform UI.
-* **Tanzu Platform for Kubernetes**: Tanzu Platform for Kubernetes is the Kubernetes runtime for Tanzu Platform, exposed by the Tanzu Platform UI and the Tanzu CLI.
+* **Tanzu Kubernetes Cluster**: Tanzu Kubernetes Clusters provide the runtime for Tanzu Platform, exposed by the Tanzu Platform UI and the Tanzu CLI.
 It helps platform engineers to build conformant and replicable Kubernetes environments, and DevOps engineers to push applications into production, both in the Tanzu Platform UI and with the Tanzu CLI.

 As this document focuses on leveraging the IaaS control plane provided by the VMware Cloud Foundation (VCF) infrastructure, the primary emphasis will be on design considerations for **Tanzu Platform’s Kubernetes Runtime**.